-Erin E. Bonar, Ph.D., is a licensed clinical psychologist and Assistant Professor in the Department of Psychiatry as well as an Adjunct Assistant Professor in the Department of Psychology.
+Erin E. Bonar, Ph.D., is a licensed clinical psychologist and Associate Professor in the Department of Psychiatry as well as an Adjunct Assistant Professor in the Department of Psychology.
 She investigates the links between substance use and risky behaviors, particularly HIV risk behaviors, in vulnerable populations with special attention to the role of social cognitive factors.

 Dr. Bonar is interested in developing and adapting interventions augmented by mHealth for prevention and treatment of substance use and related conditions.
 She is also involved in medical education and teaches Motivational Interviewing to medical trainees.